Book Club & Social.

 6:30pm to 8:00pm

-We are all busy individuals, so come on in, grab a drink and we will mingle for 30 minutes.
-The book discussion starts promptly at 7:00pm for an hour.
-Afterwards, stay and mingle some more.
+We know life gets busy, so come early, grab a drink, and mingle for the first 30 minutes.
+Our discussion kicks off promptly at 7:00pm for about an hour.
+Afterwards, feel free to stay, relax, chat, and mingle some more.